ghi-electronics/Documentation/hardware/legacy/intro.md

 ---
 ![Legacy Products](images/legacy-noborder.jpg)

-This section covers GHI's legacy products.
+This section covers GHI Electronics legacy products.
 These products are not recommended for new designs and are no longer covered by our free support.
 Please [contact us](https://www.ghielectronics.com/contact) directly for details on our paid support services.

 |  |  |
 |--|--|